Flashcards in Steinberg Chapter 1 Deck (168):

 What is puberty?

 Puberty is a flood of biological events leading to an adult size body and sexual maturity, thus enabling young people to fulfill their biological destiny specifically sexual reproduction and survival of the species.
-The period during which an individual becomes capable of sexual reproduction.
 It also more broadly encompasses all the physical changes that occur in adolescents as they pass from childhood into adulthood (Dorn & Biro, 2011).

 If no new hormones are produced at puberty then what’s changing hormonally?

 The levels of some hormones (that have been present since before birth) increase, whereas others decrease.

 Describe the disproportionate production of different types of gender-related hormones during adolescence?

 Males: androgens > estrogens